tbouliere-datasolution/intershop-pwa/docs/guides/migrations.md

 ## 2.4 to 3.0

+With the 2.4.1 Hotfix we introduced a more fixed Node.js version handling.
+For the docker containers and as the projects engine we set `Node.js 16.16.0` and `npm 8.11.0` to more specifically refer to the versions used and tested.
+This is supposed to prevent unexpected build issues in the future but requires manual updating of Node.js to newer versions if tested successfully.
+Other Node.js versions might still work but you might get warnings regarding the projects recommended settings.

 Since the used deferred load library is no longer maintained it is removed and replaced with similar standard browser functionality [`loading="lazy"`](https://developer.mozilla.org/en-US/docs/Web/Performance/Lazy_loading#images_and_iframes).
 All uses of the `(deferLoad)` directive in custom code need to be replaced.